 Regular Pruning Is Required

-If you want to maintain a hydrangea tree, you’ll need to be ready to prune it regularly, otherwise not only do the branches lengthen to the point they start to bend under their own weight, as you have noticed, they can even snap off, especially under the additional weight of heavy snow.
+If you want to maintain a hydrangea tree, you’ll need to be ready to prune it regularly.
+Otherwise not only do the branches lengthen to the point they start to bend under their own weight, as you have noticed, they can even snap off, especially under the added weight of heavy snow.

 Once you’ve gotten your hydrangea tree back into a more winter-resistant shape, start pruning early in the spring rather than the fall.
 That’s because the dried flower heads of the panicled hydrangea have ornamental value over the winter, so you’ll want to keep them until spring.